sselvin778/assignment722/README.md

 4. `Folium`

 ### 4. Configuring Jupyter Lab
-Before you begin to write your code, ensure that `jupyter-lab` has been __configured__ by changing the default launch directory to your project file location and by enabling the __terminal__ feature.
+Before you begin to write your code, ensure that `jupyter-lab` has been __configured__ by changing the default launch directory to your project file location and ensure to enable the __terminal__ feature.

 ### 5. External data sources and processing
 Once all software’s and packages have been installed, the final step is to download relevant data for the code.
 Data pertaining settlements can be __downloaded__ from `NISRA` as a shapefile from [here](https://www.nisra.gov.uk/publications/urban-rural-geography-documents-2015), which can be plugged straight into your project folder.